Team 2000X

 Team 2000X is a villainous professional wrestling stable based in the Pro Wrestling Noah (Noah) promotion.
-It consists of second leader Ozawa, Tadasuke, Yoshi Tatsu, Owadasan, Takashi Sugiura, Knull and Masa Kitamiya.
+It consists of second leader Ozawa, Yoshi Tatsu, Owadasan, Tadasuke, Takashi Sugiura, Knull, Masa Kitamiya, Jun Masaoka, Alpha Wolf, Kai Fujimura, and Yo-Hey.
 The stable represents an homage to the Team 2000 faction formerly based in New Japan Pro Wrestling in the early 2000s.

 History

 Formation (2024)

 At Destination 2024 on July 13, the Good Looking Guys (GLG) stable disbanded after their pre-scheduled dissolution match when former leader Jake Lee left Noah to join the Bullet Club War Dogs in New Japan Pro-Wrestling (NJPW).
 Jack Morris, who was a member of GLG, tried to confront Lee about his decision, but was attacked by Lee who turned heel in the process.
 Anthony Greene and LJ Cleary, who were also part of the stable, went their separate ways alongside Morris.
 At Sunny Voyage on September 30, Morris, Greene and Cleary faced each other in a three-way match.
 The match ended in a no contest after a masked man attacked the referee, shook Morris's hand and left the venue with him, as Morris stated that the masked man would reveal his identity on October 14.
 At Sunny Voyage on October 7, Jack Morris and Anthony Greene faced each other in a singles match that ended in a no contest after the same masked man attacked Greene.
 Daga came down and pretended to help Greene, only to join forces with Morris and the masked man.
 During the Star Navigation Premium: Akitoshi Saito Ridge Road Last Korakuen event on October 14, the masked man was revealed to be Yoshi Tatsu, and the stable was officially formed.